CHANGE YOUR STORY

 It was at this time that Cardiff Council were going to build houses on the area known as the Rec.
 ‘I emailed people, got a petition going, wrote many letters using my computer to check for spelling mistakes,’ says Lynda.
 ‘This meant getting out of the house more, which wasn’t always easy.
 I held meetings, protested outside City Hall and after 2 long years we won our fight’.
 ‘We formed a group called Ely Garden Villagers and became active within the community.
 I now run 9 football teams starting from 8 -18 year olds’.

 In 2010 Richard North was looking for a project as a secret millionaire in areas of poverty.
 He went undercover and was overwhelmed by the amount of work Lynda and her husband Peter were doing and provided the finance for football facilities at the Rec.
 He visited five months later and was delighted to see the improvement in the area and the greater number of young people taking part in sport.
 ‘Going to adult learning changed my life,’ says Lynda.
 ‘Everything I have achieved since then is down to doing all the courses.
 The day the booklet came through my door from the Adult Learning Centre my life changed.’

 Learn new skills and start your next chapter

-Working Wales is a new service which allows anyone over the age of 16 across Wales to access expert advice and guidance to help you overcome obstacles that you may be facing to get you into work.
+Working Wales is for anyone over the age of 16 across Wales to access expert advice and guidance to help you overcome obstacles that you may be facing to get you into work.